 - Urine sodium (does not directly cause stones but affects the amount of calcium in urine and thus its ability to form stones)

 A high concentration of one or more of these substances in the urine can occur when a person produces and excretes an excess amount of the substance.
-Other contributing factors include chronically drinking an inadequate amount of fluids, becoming dehydrated to some degree, and having unusually concentrated urine.
+Other contributing factors include chronically drinking an inadequate amount of fluids, becoming dehydrated to some degree, and having unusually concentrated urine with a strong odor.

 For additional details, see the article on Kidney Stone Analysis.